alvarosamudio/pentmenu/README.md

 **Sudo is implemented where necesssary.**

-Tested on Debian and Arch.
+Tested on Debian, Deepin, Kali linux, Parrot and Arch.

 ## Requirements:

 * bash
 * sudo
 * curl
 * netcat (must support '-k' option, openbsd variant recommended)
 * hping3 (or nping can be used as a substitute for flood attacks)
 * openssl
 * stunnel
 * nmap
 * whois (not essential but preferred)
 * nslookup (or 'host')

 ## How to use?